exetermcr/exetermcr.github.io/freshers-guide.markdown

 sections on this).

-## What you can expect to find in the room, and what you might want to bring:
+## What you can expect to find in the room, and what you might want to bring

 For College accommodation, College provides all the usual essential furniture.
 Notably, there will also be a pillow and a duvet in your room